+Name:

+Post:

+Signature:

+Date

-Signature: iture: Date You should provide full details of your declaration below, including a nil return.
+You should provide full details of your declaration below, including a nil return.

 Declaration of relationships or contracting arrangements Relationships or links with businesses.
-Contracts or proposes contracts (or any activity which would cause potential conflict) in which you are involved/interested State whether the interest is direct or indirect, and the nature of the interest
+Contracts State whether the interest is direct or indirect, or proposes contracts (or any activity which and the nature of the interest would cause potential conflict) in which you are involved/interested